 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-The TAMS Unit is a day-unit where people with a Transient Ischemic Attack (TIA) or minor stroke are assessed.
-We see patients who have been deemed to be at a higher risk of stroke.
-A Transient Ischemic Attack, or TIA, is a temporary blockage of a blood vessel (called an artery) that goes to the brain.
-When a blockage occurs, blood stops flowing to the brain and a person will have symptoms of a stroke.
-If the body is able to open the blood vessel quickly enough so that blood flow resumes, the symptoms will go away after a few minutes or hours and there will no permanent damage.
-A TIA is an alarm going off for the body, and if proper medical and lifestyle changes are made, a major stroke can be prevented.
+The TIA And Minor Stroke (TAMS) Unit operates 7 days a week for high-risk patients with Transient Ischemic Attack (TIA) or minor (non-disabling) stroke symptoms.
+A TIA is a temporary blockage of a blood vessel (an artery) that goes to the brain.
+When a blockage occurs, blood stops flowing to a part of the brain and a person will have symptoms of a stroke.
+If the body is able to open the blood vessel quickly enough so that blood flow restarts, the symptoms will go away after a few minutes or hours with no permanent damage.
+A TIA is a threat to a stroke and if proper medical and lifestyle changes are made, a major stroke can be prevented.

-Our model of care uses a collaborative team approach between many health care practitioners.
-The TAMS Unit provides a detailed assessment by a stroke nurse practitioner.
-Our patients will also be seen by a doctor that specializes in stroke (stroke neurologist) to make any further recommendations about their care.
-During a TAMS Unit visit, we order and arrange medical imaging, diagnostic tests, treatments, and provide education so that patients can avoid unnecessary hospital admissions.
-Our patients may also be seen by our allied health care specialists if rehabilitation is required.
+Our model of care is a collaborative team approach among many health care practitioners.
+A detailed assessment is completed by a stroke nurse practitioner and patients will also be seen by a doctor that specializes in stroke care (stroke neurologist).
+During a TAMS Unit visit, to determine if you have had a TIA or stroke we will arrange a number of tests in order to avoid unnecessary admission to hospital.
+Patients may also be seen by the allied health care specialists.